Illinois coronavirus: Multiple positive COVID-19 tests traced to Will Co. private prom attended by 270 students, chaperones

 They believe the gathering involved students from more than one high school in the area.

+"Whatever it was, it was not a good idea getting that many people together.
+Not observing social distancing," Brandy said.

-Will and Kane counties comprise Illinois Health Region 7, and the positivity rate there has increased daily for the past week.
+Will and Kankakee counties comprise Illinois Health Region 7, and the positivity rate there has increased daily for the past week.

 The Will County Health Department is now asking anyone who attended this private prom to self-isolate for 14 days and monitor for symptoms of COVID-19.